-The experimental design was a randomised complete block design with two factors (water regimes) and three replicated plants per factor and genotype.
-The Residual Maximum Likelihood (ReML) method of GENSTAT (VSN International Ltd, Hemel, Hempstead, UK) was used to obtain the unbiased estimate of different parameters within each treatment.
-Two-way ANOVA analysis was also performed to assess the effect of genotype (G), water treatment (W) and genotype-by-water treatment (G × W) interaction for the different traits measured.
-For the multilinear regression analysis, a multilinear model was used in STATA software (Stata Corp., College Station, TX, USA), where yield was an additive function of HI, TE, total water extraction, water extracted period after anthesis, water extracted in the 59-78 DAS and 78-94 DAS periods, days to flowering and a constant.
-The same multilinear model was used to assess the residual yield variations not explained by HI (see below), therefore excluding HI from the list of explanatory variables.
-For both of these analyses, the entries from each respective background that were used as checks were removed from the analysis.
+The experimental design was a randomized complete block design with two factors (water regimes) and three replicated plants per factor and genotype.
+The Residual Maximum Likelihood (ReML) method of Genstat was used to obtain the unbiased estimate of different parameters within each treatment.
+Two-way ANOVA analysis was also performed to assess the effect of genotype (G), water treatment (W) and genotype-by-water treatment (G×W) interaction for the different traits measured.
+For the multi-linear regression analysis, a multi-linear model was used in the software STATA (Stata Corp., College Station, TX, USA), where yield was an additive function of HI, TE, total water extraction, water extracted in the post-anthesis period, water extracted in the 59-78

+DAS and 78-94 DAS periods, days to flowering, and a constant.
+The same multi-linear model was used to assess the residual yield variations not explained by HI (see below), therefore excluding HI from the list of explanatory variables.
+For both of these analyses, entries from each respective background that were used as checks were removed from the analysis.

-To compare means between groups of stay-green ILs and the recurrent parent, a one-way ANOVA was conducted using the mean value of each IL as a replicate in a group of ILs having the same QTL (n=5 for the different stay-green groups in the S35 background, exceptn = 4 for Stg3 and n = 4 in the R16 background).
+To compare means between groups of stay-green introgression lines and the recurrent parent, a one-way ANOVA was conducted using the mean value of each introgression line (IL) as a replicate in a group of IL having the same QTL (n=5 for the different staygreen groups in S35 background, except n=4 for Stg3, and n=4 in R16 background).
 Recurrent parents were replicated twice.
-This approach was valid because in both backgrounds, the marker information was relatively similar in all ILs carrying a given QTL (Tables S1 and S2).
-For instance, in the Stg1 IL in the S35 background, all five entries tested carried the allele from the B35 donor parent, except S35SG entry 06036 at marker locus Xisp10323.
-In a few cases (Stg2 and Stg3 in the S35 background), the marker information varied among ILs, although all entries had at least one marker for the stay-green QTLs from the donor parent.
-So, at least a portion of each stay-green QTL in each IL was present.
-As there are no established relationships between the presence or absence of a particular marker and any phenotypic trait, except for the stay-green phenotype that was present in all ILs, there was no apriori bias for grouping the ILs in this way.
-We debated the possibility of generating more marker data in the vicinity of the QTL regions of interest, in order to resolve contrasting phenotypes within QTL introgressions.
+This approach was valid because in both backgrounds, the marker information was relatively similar in all IL carrying a given QTL (Suppl.
+Table 1 and Table 2).
+For instance, in Stg1 IL in S35 background, all 5 entries tested carried the allele from B35 donor parent, except S35SG entry 06036 at marker locus Xisp10323.
+In few cases (Stg2 and Stg3 in S35 background), the marker information varied between IL, although all entries had at least one marker for the staygreen QTL from donor parent.
+So, at least a portion of each staygreen QTL in each IL was present and since there is no established relationships between presence/absence of a particular marker and any phenotypic trait, except for the staygreen phenotype that was present in all ILs, there was no a-priori bias for the grouping of IL in this way.
+We debated the possibility to generate more marker data in the vicinity of the QTL regions that showed interest, in order to resolve contrasting phenotypes within QTL introgression.
 However, this idea would have been limited by the number of entries available in each Stg introgression.
-Work is in progress to generate such denser marker data, using more putative stay-green QTL ILs in each Stg QTL.
-Only S35SG06020, K252 and K258, putatively introgressed with Stg3, had recipient parent alleles at stay-green marker loci and were not considered in the analysis of means.
+Work is on-going to generate such denser marker data, although using more number of putative staygreen QTL introgression lines in each Stg QTL.
+Only S35SG06020 and K252 and K258, putatively introgressed with Stg3, had recipient parent alleles at staygreen marker loci and were not considered in the analysis of means.